For Parents / Carers

 Helpful resource ...

 We hope that you have found information which has been helpful to you under our topic headings above.
 If, once you have worked through the ideas mentioned above, you feel that your child or young person needs more support, please consider making a referral to us.
-If your child or young person is suffering with difficulties we have not mentioned here, you can call our referrals team contact us who will be happy to discuss your difficulties and make some suggestions about a service that may be able to help you.

 About Referring